 A behaviour-based interview will be conducted by a panel of three senior SPS officers.
 The panel will ask competency-based, behavioral questions, requesting specific examples of your past experiences.
 The interview will be approximately 60 minutes and will provide you with an opportunity to demonstrate how you display the essential competencies of a police officer through your experiences.

 A thorough investigation into your background will be done by an experienced investigator to determine your employment suitability.
 It may include a check of your qualifications, training records, discipline records, resume and/or interview information.
-The investigation will verify information provided by you, as well as any additional information you provided during the application process.
+The investigation will verify information provided by you.

 The Recruiting Officer will present your entire application package to an Inspector and Deputy Chief Constable for their review.
 Recommendations for hire are dependent on many factors including your competitiveness against others in the pool.